Ahljenn/Ahljenn/README.md

-## Greetings
+## Greetings...

 I am Ahljenn (He/Him/His).
-I am a computer science student who is interested in full-stack software development.
-I develop software targeted to aid individuals in an educational and health context.
+I am a computer science student who is interested in full-stack software engineering.
+I develop software targeted to aid individuals in an educational and health setting.

 > 🤔 I love to learn new technologies and build projects.
 >
-> 🔭 I'm currently learning new frameworks  in order to accelerate development in complex systems
+> 🔭 I'm currently learning new frameworks in order to accelerate development in complex systems.

 Thanks for visiting!